- $250 per Initial Evaluation/ Assessment Intake

 - $160 per 50 Minute Individual, Couples or Family Session

-- $275 per Emotional Support Dog Animal Evaluation and Letter
+- $275 per Psychiatric Emotional Support and Service Animal Evaluation and Letter

 - Additional fees may apply for additional services outside the services described above.

 We Accept the Private Healthcare Insurance Plans for Individual, Family, or Couples Sessions Only:

 How to Pay: All Insurance Co-Pays will be billed by a third party electronically at the end of the Individual, Family or Couples therapy session.
 (We do not accept any State Funded Medicaid Plans.)

 For all other services, we accept cash payments electronically though a credit card processor.
 We accept all major credit cards including Visa, MasterCard, American Express and Discover.

 We also accept Health Savings Accounts (HSA).

 PLEASE NOTE: All Credit Card payments will be assessed a 4% credit card processing fee.